kevinslin/h7b-dendron-netlify/vault/notes.tutorial.google-sheets-excel.relationship-in-data-model.one-to-one.md

 ![data-span-example-2](https://docs.microsoft.com/en-us/power-bi/guidance/media/relationships-one-to-one/product-to-product-category-2.png){max-width: 300px, display: block, margin: 0 auto}

 When possible, we recommend you avoid creating one-to-one model relationships when row data spans across model tables.
-Please consider to consolidate the data into a single model table.
+Please consider to consolidate the data into a single model table like what `ExcelIsFun` demonstrated in his [tutorial](https://www.youtube.com/watch?v=iK0uKo2G8tA) to merge 2 fact tables with one-to-one relationship to a single fact table.
 Or Power BI will evaluate the one-to-one model relationship as a [limited relationship](https://docs.microsoft.com/en-us/power-bi/transform-model/desktop-relationships-understand#limited-relationships).
 Therefore, take care to ensure there are matching rows in the related tables, as unmatched rows will be eliminated from query results